doriang102/doriang102.github.io/_posts/2017-06-10-hypothesis-testing-part-2-in-progress.md

 ### Statistical Power

+In this section, we look more carefully at the sample size necessary to make statistically valid inferences from observations.

 When organizing an experiment, we must ask ourselves a few questions:

 - 1) What is the hypothesis we are testing?